NYU-VIS-FALL2018/storytelling-group-5-offline/README.md

-##                                                         Restaurant Analyzer and Recommender
-                                                             By Anshul Sharma, Archit Goyal & Avaiyang Garg
+##Restaurant Analyzer and Recommender -- By Anshul Sharma, Archit Goyal & Avaiyang Garg

 ## Project goal
 Our project goal is to analyze Yelp data and visualize the data using map views and other graphs to answer various questions to determine the best restaurant in the proximity with a type of cuisine which the user wants to eat.
 Users can locate their location and choose the type of cuisine they want and filter them based on their ratings.
 This will help them eat their favorite cuisine in the proximity at a place which has good ratings and reviews in the comments.
 We have tried to make this an interactive webpage for the user so that they can add filters and choose a place to eat with best of their needs.

 ## Main objectives:

-Show correlation between ratings, location, cuisine types.
-Provide a high-level view of restaurants for the user to see the best option for them.
-Show interactive relation between cuisines, location, and restaurant ratings.
-A user will be able to see the most rated restaurant in the location on basis of map zoom in and zoom out.
+Build interactive application to answer questions about restaurants in NYC Show which cuisines are most common on different boroughs.
+Show how cuisine preferences change according to borough in NYC.
+Show where restaurants cluster more in NYC.
+Show most high rated restaurants in five boroughs and within boroughs too.

 ## Data Set